 - They are killed for fur and body parts.

-- Farmers kill them to protect their livestock as jaguars are extremely destructive for their cattle.
+- Farmers kill them to protect their livestock as jaguars are extremely destructive to their cattle.

 - Jaguars are also killed for trophy hunting.